-VISTA COMMUNITY DEVELOPMENT DISTRICT PALM BEACH COUNTY, FLORIDA RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2019
+VISTA COMMUNITY DEVELOPMENT DISTRICT PALM BEACH COUNTY, FLORIDA RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2022

-Net change in fund balances - total governmental funds \$ (272) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures, however, in the statement of activities, the cost of those assets is eliminated and capitalized as capital assets.
-19,493 Depreciation on capital assets is not recognized in the governmental fund statement but is reported as an expense in the statement of activities.
+Net change in fund balances - total governmental funds \$ 1,044 Amounts reported for governmental activities in the statement of activities are different because: Depreciation on capital assets is not recognized in the governmental fund statement but is reported as an expense in the statement of activities.
 (30,033) Repayment of long-term liabilities are reported as expenditures in the governmental fund statement but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
-130,000 The change in accrued interest on long-term liabilities between the current and prior fiscal year is recorded in the statement of activities but not in the fund financial statements.
-2,912 Change in net position of governmental activities \$ 122,100
+150,000 The change in accrued interest on long-term liabilities between the current and prior fiscal year is recorded in the statement of activities but not in the fund financial statements.
+3,359 Change in net position of governmental activities \$ 124,370